Assistant Professor of Law

 Catherine Kim is an Assistant Professor of Law at the University of North Carolina Law School, where she teaches Immigration & Citizenship Law, Civil Procedure, and Civil Rights Law.
-Prior to joining the faculty in 2010, she litigated civil rights cases with the American Civil Liberties Union Foundation, National Legal Department.
-Prior to practice, she clerked for the Honorable Carlos F. Lucero on the United States Court of Appeals for the Tenth Circuit.
+Prior to joining the faculty in 2010, she litigated civil rights cases with the American Civil Liberties Union Foundation, National Legal Department, focusing on racial justice and education cases.
+She clerked for the Honorable Carlos F. Lucero on the United States Court of Appeals for the Tenth Circuit.

-Professor Kim earned her J.D. from Columbia Law School, where she served on the Columbia Law Review, and her B.A. from Cornell University.
+Professor Kim earned her J.D. from Columbia Law School, where she served as an editor on the Columbia Law Review, and her B.A. from Cornell University.
 Her research interests include issues of executive power, institutional competence and design, administrative law, immigration, and civil rights enforcement.

 Show All Publications

 Changed Circumstances: The Federal Rules of Civil Procedure and the Future of Institutional Reform Litigation After Horne v.
 Flores, 46 U.C.
 DAVIS L. REV. 1435 (2013).
 [Westlaw, Lexis/Nexis, SSRN, Hein, BEPress]